-- Establish M.Eng. (distance), MS in Restoration, & two more Ph.D. programs. - Terminate HCI certificate due to persistently low enrollment. - Enhance/rename/refocus 30-credit, coursework-only MPEM to broaden appeal, grow enrollment, and achieve its potential as a valuable and valued credential for individuals managing technical projects or seeking career advancement in this area.
+- Establish M.Eng. (distance), MS in Restoration, & two more Ph.D. programs. - Suspend HCI certificate due to persistently low enrollment; consider reactivating in cohort model. - Enhance/rename/refocus 30-credit, coursework-only MPEM to broaden appeal, grow enrollment, and achieve its potential as a valuable and valued credential for individuals managing technical projects or seeking career advancement in this area.
 Possibly partner with employers to pre-enroll cohorts or for on-site short courses.
-Promising synergies between updated MPEM and M.Eng. - Expand distance offerings supporting Master's degrees, where there is high demand by B.S.educated workers in remote locations, including military. - Match graduate enrollment to demand and capacity for each M.S. program. - Develop strategy for funding meaningful start-up offers to attract faculty who will bring research funding and accelerate their grant success.
+Promising synergies between updated MPEM and M.Eng. - Convene a multidisciplinary faculty team from across SME and CLSPS departments for an S&E-focused communications MS located in the Grad School with strong synergies with the I.M.S. and science/engineering M.S. and Ph.D. programs. - Expand distance offerings supporting Master's degrees, where there is high demand by B.S.-educated workers in remote locations, including military. - Match graduate enrollment to demand and capacity for each M.S. program. - Develop strategy for funding meaningful start-up offers to attract faculty who will bring research funding and accelerate their grant success.